Azure/azure-functions-dotnet-worker/README.md

 To download, please check out our docs at [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools)

-### Obtain functions project locally
+### Create a .NET Isolated project
-Download or clone the `samples/SampleApp` repository, and setup the relevant functions with connection strings (similar to a .NET Core 3 function).
+In an empty directory, run `func init` and select `dotnet (Isolated Process)`.

+### Add a function
+Run `func new` and select any trigger (`HttpTrigger` is a good one to start).
+Fill in the function name.

 ### Run functions locally
 Run `func host start` in the sample app directory.

-**Note:** the entire project will not run initially as it requires several connection strings to the services.
-We suggest you only keep the functions you are trying, and remove others to start.
-Http functions do not require any setup.
+**Note:** If you selected a trigger different from `HttpTrigger`, you may need to setup local connection strings or emulator for the trigger service.

 ### Attaching the debugger

 #### Visual Studio

-To debug in Visual Studio, uncomment the `Debugger.Launch()` statements in *Program.cs*.
+To debug in Visual Studio, add a `Debugger.Launch()` statement in *Program.cs* ([similar to this](https://github.com/Azure/azure-functions-dotnet-worker/blob/ankitkumarr/core-tools/samples/SampleApp/Program.cs#L17-L19), but uncommented).
 The process will attempt to launch a debugger before continuing.

 **YOU CAN NOT DEBUG DIRECTLY USING "Start Debugging" IN VISUAL STUDIO DIRECTLY.** You need to use the command line as mentioned in the previous **Run the sample locally** part of this readme.